We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Do you have trouble getting out of bed or getting started in the morning?

-- Do your moods fluctuate dramatically during the day?
+- Do your moods change dramatically during the day?

-- Do you find pleasure in activities that you enjoy?
+- Do you find pleasure in the activities that you usually enjoy?

 - Have your daily routines changed recently?